Engineering the in-plane anomalous Hall effect in Cd$_3$As$_2$ thin films: Zeeman-field induced physical effects

 where Landau gauge and Peierls substitution are applied to fully consider orbital effect.
-Then the magnetic Hamiltonian $\mathcal{H}_{\mathrm{B}}$ can be expanded under the plane-wave basis $\psi_n(z')$ defined in Eq.~\Ref{eq:basis}.
-The computed phase diagram illustrating the band gap as a function of the in-plane magnetic field $B_y$ and the film thickness $L$ is presented in Fig.\ref{fig:001-film}-(a).
+Then the magnetic Hamiltonian $\mathcal{H}_{\mathrm{B}}$ can be expanded under the plane-wave basis $\psi_n(z')$ defined in Eq.~(\Ref{eq:basis}).
+The computed phase diagram illustrating the band gap as a function of the in-plane magnetic field $B$ and the film thickness $L$ is presented in Fig.\ref{fig:001-film}-(a).
 Notably, when the film thickness approaches the critical point $L_c$, even a moderate magnetic field can induce a phase transition from a normal insulator (NI) to a Weyl semimetal (WSM).
 For instance, consider an 18 nm thin film, as shown by the line cut in Fig.\ref{fig:001-film}-(a) and the corresponding band structures in Fig.\ref{fig:001-film}-(b).
 In the 2D-TI phase without an applied magnetic field, all sub-bands are doubly degenerate.
-With a sufficiently strong in-plane magnetic field (around 10 T), a pair of Weyl nodes emerges in the direction perpendicular to the magnetic field, linked by $\mathcal{P}$ symmetry.
+With a sufficiently strong in-plane magnetic field (around 10 T), a pair of Weyl nodes emerges in the direction perpendicular to the magnetic field.
 We also explore the role of orbital effects in our calculations.
 Both Zeeman and orbital effects are accounted for in the sub-band structures depicted in Fig.\ref{fig:001-film}-(b).
-Our findings indicate that the orbital effect is suppressed in this thin film due to quantum confinement, meaning no emergence of Landau levels, see discussions in Appendix.\ref{ap:symm}.
-Nonetheless, the orbital effect acts to spatially separate the Weyl nodes in momentum space, consistent with our downfolding calculations \cite{guo_2d_weyl_2023}.
-This suggests that an enhanced effective $g$ factor should be incorporated into the four-band model for the 18 nm sample, a point further substantiated through quasi-perturbation theory~\cite{winkler_quasi-degenerate_2003, lowdin_note_2004} in Ref.~\cite{xiao_112}.
-Based on this comprehensive band calculation, we introduce a minimal four-band model in the Appendix.\ref{ap:2D_Weyl} to capture the low-energy physics of the 2D Weyl semimetal.
+Our findings indicate that the orbital effect is suppressed in this thin film due to quantum confinement, meaning no emergence of Landau levels, see more numerical results in Supplementary Material (SM).
+Nonetheless, the orbital effect acts to spatially separate the Weyl nodes in momentum space.
+This 2D Weyl semi-metal phase is stable against inversion symmetry broken term $D k_{\pm}$ and cubic terms obeying $C_{4z}$ rotational symmetry in Eq.(\ref{eq:kp}), because $C_{2} \mathcal{T}$ symmetry survives after considering these perturbation \cite{fang_new_2015}, more numerical results considering cubic terms correction and inversion symmetry breaking term are shown in SM.

-From an experimental standpoint, although the applied in-plane magnetic field precludes the direct detection of Weyl nodes via Angle-Resolved Photoemission Spectroscopy (ARPES), the introduction of a small out-of-plane magnetic field gives rise to odd-integer quantum Hall effects.
-These effects are attributable to the presence of two degenerate Weyl nodes, serving as robust transport evidence for the emergence of a 2D Weyl semimetal \cite{guo_2d_weyl_2023}.

-\subsubsection{In-plane anomalous hall effect}
+\subsection{In-plane anomalous Hall effect}